Section 8 - Appeals/Grievance Process

 The appeal process for a suspension begins at the school level with the school principal.
 Below are questions and answers to assist with the process.

 - How can a student appeal a suspension?

-- If the student’s parents want to appeal the suspension, they should notify the principal in writing before the student’s suspension is over.
-When the principal receives the notice from the student’s parents that they wish to appeal, s/he will offer to arrange a conference with the student’s parents.
+- If the student’s parents want to appeal the suspension, they should notify the principal in writing within five (5) school days of the out-of-school suspension.
+When the principal receives the notice from the student’s parents that they wish to appeal, they will offer to arrange a conference with the student’s parents.
 The student’s parents may prefer to discuss their appeal with the principal by telephone.
 If the student’s parents do not notify the principal in writing before the end of the student’s suspension that they want to appeal, the suspension is final.

 - What happens at the conference?

-- The student’s parents (and the student if s/he is present) will discuss with the principal what has occurred.
+- The student’s parents (and the student if they are present) will discuss with the principal what has occurred.
 The principal will go over the incident that led to the suspension and review the evidence supporting the suspension.
 The principal also will review the process that was followed leading up to the decision to suspend the student.
-This will include a review of how the student was told about the accusations and the evidence against the student and how the student was allowed an opportunity to tell his/her side of the story.
+This will include a review of how the student was told about the accusations and the evidence against the student and how the student was allowed an opportunity to tell their side of the story.